ywkao/hgc-dqmgui/README.md

 2. The code will be modified from time to time to meet the needs of beam tests at different stages
 3. The DQM layout for the HGCAL beam tests differs slightly from the official one

-Still, once the HGCAL is ready for deployment in the CMS DQM (sometime between 2023 and 2029), one can consider creating a pull request to incorporate the files in the official tool [cms-DQM/dqmgui_prod](https://github.com/cms-DQM/dqmgui_prod).

-Below are instructions on building a DQM GUI for the HGCAL (cf. [cms-twiki-DQMGuiForUsers](https://twiki.cern.ch/twiki/bin/viewauth/CMS/DQMGuiForUsers)).
+Below are instructions on building a DQM GUI for the HGCAL.
+These commands are based on an official tutorial [[1]](https://twiki.cern.ch/twiki/bin/viewauth/CMS/DQMGuiForUsers), with additional steps for setting up HGCAL DQM.
+The procedure includes the following four steps:

 - Step1: Deploy a dqmgui
 - Step2: Update layout and rendering plugins